taarifa/TaarifaAPI/README.rst

 Installation
 ____________

+Ensure you have installed Python, pip, & MongoDB and that MongoDB is running.

-Clone the repository
+Clone the repository:

 ``git clone https://github.com/taarifa/TaarifaAPI``

-Install the requirements
+Install the requirements:

 ``pip install -r requirements.txt``

+Install the package itself:

+``python setup.py install``  (use ``develop`` instead of ``install`` if you want to work on the code)

 We suggest you use virtualenv for managing your python environment.